 Then tops the glass up with 3 measures of No. 3 London Dry Gin, one measure of Potocki Vodka and half a measure of Sacred Amber Vermouth.
 He uses the Sacred (named after the distillery) Vermouth as it's made in England, like Mr Fleming.
-In the 1950's, vodka was refined from cheaply branded of potatoes.
+In the 1950's, vodka was refined from cheap brands of potatoes.
 This made the vodka rather oily.
 To disperse the oil, Fleming’s Bond ordered his martinis shaken.
-Shaking is said to dissolve the vermouth better.
+Shaking is said to dissolve the Vermouth better.

 A large twist of zest from an organic Seville orange, extracting its fragrant oils.
 Finally, he gently swirls the orange zest around the rim and drops it into the martini glass and serves.

 A shaken martini is considered unconventional, unless it is a Vesper.

 Shaking rather than stirring changes two properties.
 The fast, rapid movement in the shaker melts more of the ice than a gentle stir diluting the drink.
 It appears cloudy rather than clear caused by the small fragments of ice.
 It also makes the drink colder.
 Note however, in the films, Bond’s martini’s never appear cloudy.

 One theory why Bond chose a weaker drink was to keep his observational skills sharp, while at the same time appearing tipsy.
 Such is it's potency, Pallazi allows a maximum of only two Vespers for each customer.